Yuhuicao0514/Intern-Medical-Image-Analysis-ML-DL-CNN/README.md

-This is the notebook jupyters I wrote in 2022 summer, when I did internship at Zeiss Medical Technology.
+This is the notebook jupyters I wrote in 2022 summer, when I did internship at Zeiss Medical Technology and work with staff scientist, Dr. Gary Lee.

 This is a Pilot Investigation of patient visual field data from patients, from UAB and Duke university.